Apr 11 2010

 The Fall

 One of best movies I’ve seen in the last decade has to be The Fall directed in 2006 by Tarsem Singh.
-Late last summer, it played for a few weeks at the local independent movie theater and we were fortunate enough to see it on the big screen.
+Late last summer, it played for a few weeks at the local independent movie theater and I was fortunate enough to see it on the big screen.

 Right from the beginning, the movie draws you in with gorgeous photography and art direction.
 Based on the screenplay of a Bulgarian movie from 1981, Yo Ho Ho the film shifts between the reality of two patients in a 1915 Southern California hospital and a dream world of bandits.
 Shot in 18 different countries and costumed by the Oscar-winning designer Eiko Ishioka, The Fall is a visual gift to the audience.